lowes/product-viewer/README.md

 2. `npm run bootstrap`
 3. `npm run start`

-The `start` command in the root directory will build the product-viewer, and then launch the viewer-playground react app in a dev hot-reload mode.
+The `start` command in the root directory will build the product-viewer, and then launch the viewer-demos react app in a dev hot-reload mode.

 To run the product-viewer project by itself for faster development iteration:
 1. `npm run bootstrap`